SANUWAVE Health, Inc. (SNWV) CEO Kevin Richardson on Q1 2020 Results - Earnings Call Transcript

 With 3,619 DFUs being treated, doctors would have generated $1.8 million in revenue and paid us $700,000 if the process is done properly.
 The value proposition is extremely compelling to the sites and to SANUWAVE, but it's also important to note that we save payers money.
 We save them because our treatment is as good if not better and less expensive than the other alternatives.

-As an example, if we were to use in Georgia for Medicaid, we would save the state close to $10 million, it’s a huge number, and with our healing rates at that level, they are very more excited about this as we roll out.
+As an example, if we were used in Georgia for Medicaid, we would save the state close to $10 million, it’s a huge number, and with our healing rates at that level, they are even more excited about this as we roll out.

 In April our new Head of Sales and Team implemented a re-education in training process site-by-site, so we can drive revenue on account-by-account basis.
 They have used the COVID down payer to help educate accounts and have reclaims with them.
 We feel this is now in place and we can move 80% of our accounts to that one to two treatments per day now that we have fixed the reimbursement issues we were dealing with at the site level.